 Location and Duration

-The 2015-2016 fellowships will be available between 1 September 2015 and 30 August 2016 for periods of not less than two consecutive months.
+Applications for 2016-2017 fellowships may propose projects to be executed between 1 May 2016 and 31 August 2017.
+The duration of the project should be at least six weeks to a maximum of twelve months.
 Starting/ending dates may be negotiated and may depend upon, for example, academic schedules or the estimated duration of a specific project as indicated in the application form, as well as upon other Conservation Lab commitments.
+Likewise, the time in residence at the University of Michigan may be broken into two or more shorter stays, by negotiation with the fellowship administrators.
 All projects must be based at the University of Michigan Library on the Ann Arbor campus; the fellowship does not fund projects based elsewhere.

 Application, Interview, and Notification

 Applications are submitted via email.
 Specific instructions for file formatting and submission are included in the application form.
 (See How to Apply, below.)

 The next application submission deadline for this fellowship is midnight on Sunday, 31 January 2016.

 On-site interviews are required only for projects lasting longer than five months.
 However any applicant who would like to visit the department is welcome to contact the Fellowship Committee Chair, Shannon Zachary, to make an appointment (firstname.lastname@example.org).
 There is no funding available for travel expenses for interviews or visits.